NTT-EMEA-COPILOT/sdvi-partner-silo/README.md

 ## Caveats
 - terraform state file is kept within `sdvi-partner-silo-storage-terraform-state` bucket in the `eu-south-1` region
 - All the commands should be run from the `terraform` directory
-- Infrastructure is created in the `eu-south-1` region
+- Infrastructure is created in the `eu-west-1` region
 - Incomplete multipart uploads are deleted after 15 days
 - Files in the bucket are deleted after 60 days to avoid incurring costs
 - The bucket is not publicly accessible
-- Two folders, for each user, are defined and mapped in Rally as different RSL:
+- Three folders, for each user, are defined and mapped in Rally as different RSL:
-  - {username}/incoming_media
-  - {username}/processed_media
+  - {username}/incoming, for incoming files every user uploads triggers a notification to Rally RSL
+  - {username}/processed, for processed files
+  - {username}/package, for package files to be referred by preset as Eval2Package config field
 - Two SNS topics are created for each user:
   - {username}_topic_1
   - {username}_topic_2